sendbird/quickstart-calls-directcall-android/README.md

 ## Introduction

-**Sendbird Calls** enables real-time VoIP communication between app users.
-In this repository, you will find the steps you need to take before implementing the Calls SDK into a project, and a sample app which contains the SDK for implementing voice and video call.
+Sendbird Calls SDK for Android is used to initialize, configure, and build voice and video calling functionality into your Android client app.
+In this repository, you will find the steps you need to take before implementing the Calls SDK into a project, and a sample app which contains the code for implementing voice and video call.

 ### More about Sendbird Calls for Android